cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 Additional container can be very handy in many scenarios.
 Please check [Cirrus CI catalog of examples](/examples.md) for more details.

+!!! info "Default Resources"
+    By default, each additional container will get `0.5` CPU and `512Mi` of memory.
+These defaults can be configured as usual via `cpu` and `memory` fields.

 !!! warning
     **Note** that `additional_containers` can be used only with [Community Cluster](/guide/supported-computing-services.md#community-cluster) or [Google's Kubernetes Engine](/guide/supported-computing-services.md#kubernetes-engine).